kdrapel/x96mini_linux/README.md

 Additional lists may be useful for Youtube adblocking, here is my configuration.
 ![PiHole](/pihole4.png)

+## Other Softwares
+* I managed to install Hyperion (ambient light/leds manager) as well and run it (the portal was working, I did not go further with the integration of actual lighting hardware).
+It was done through packages provided by apt-get.
+More info about Hyperion at https://github.com/hyperion-project/hyperion.ng

 ## Known issues
 * Wifi is not working.
 I did not investigate more as I don't need it right now.
 Probably some (proprietary) Realtek drivers are needed from what I have read on the web.